asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-List features of connecting on-premises resources to a VNet using point-to-site VPN
+Connecting on-premises resources to a VNet using point-to-site VPN means

 %

-- Established between a VNet and a single computer in your network
+- Establishing a connection between a VNet and a single computer in your network
 - Each computer that wants to establish connectivity with a VNet must configure its connection
 - Communication between your computer and a VNet is sent through an encrypted tunnel over the internet
 - Requires little or no changes to existing network